mattswalter/Urban_Green_Space_Equity_Health_Factors/README.md

 ## This project was completed at the University of Delaware for the class Principles of Urban Science, instructed by Dr. Federica Bianco.

-The Notebook Data_Preparation cleans and combines socioeconomic, NDVI, environemntal, and health data
+The Notebook Data_Preparation cleans and combines socioeconomic, NDVI, environmental, and health data

 The Notebook Urban_Green_Space_Equity_Health_Factors runs all the random forest regression models.